 Full-time Centenary students who are interested in exploring religious vocations, professional ministry or considering how their Christian faith impacts their vocation, regardless of major are invited to apply to the Christian Leadership Center.
-For additional information see page 41.

 Professor Demerath, Chair Professor: Wolkomir

 Centenary College offers a Bachelor of Arts in Sociology and a minor in Sociology.